 There’s a price to pay when it comes to serving God, something which Christ reiterated.
 Elisha had forsaken all and was willing to do God’s will.
 The fact that Elisha was working twelve yokes of oxen—twenty-four expensive animals—indicates that his family was probably better off financially than most Israelite’s and he must’ve had a considerable estate.
 It was no small thing for Elisha to leave his family and wealth behind.

 Question is, would you be willing to do the same if God called you to the ministry or any other vocation for that matter?
 Have you made the decision to follow Christ regardless of the consequences?
 Or do you still have plan B in your back pocket, just in case things don’t work out?
-When the road gets bumpy, you need to know the only path forward is with Christ, there is no turning back.

 The One Hundredfold Blessing

 Scripture states that Elisha was working the plough when Elijah laid his cloak on him.
 This ties in with something Jesus said, “No man, having put his hand to the plough, and looking back, is fit for the kingdom of God” (Lk 9:62).
 In essence, Christ was saying, once you join His kingdom, you can’t look back.
 You must have no regrets and press forward in what God has for you.
 If someone working a plough looks back, they will lose sight of what lies ahead and make a mess of their field!
 Let’s not forget that as we lay aside our personal ambition for Christ’s agenda, we will receive the one-hundred-fold blessing for doing so.
-Check out Mark 10:29-30:
+Check out Mark’s gospel:

-Jesus answered, “Truly I say to you, there is no one who has left a house or brothers or sisters or father or mother or wife or children or fields, for My sake and for the gospel’s sake, who shall not receive a hundred times as much now in this age, houses and brothers and sisters and mothers and children and fields, with persecution, and in the age to come, eternal life” (MEV).
+Jesus answered, “Truly I say to you, there is no one who has left a house or brothers or sisters or father or mother or wife or children or fields, for My sake and for the gospel’s sake, who shall not receive a hundred times as much now in this age, houses and brothers and sisters and mothers and children and fields, with persecution, and in the age to come, eternal life.”

 With God you simply cannot lose, whatever you give up for Him will be repaid one hundredfold, including whatever you need in this lifetime and in the life to come (heaven).
 We serve an awesome and faithful God!
 There’s no ‘loss’ with God; we gain eternal life and assurance all our earthly needs will be met.